 Matthew Linton

-With deep expertise in space law, regulation, AI, employment, and as a general counsel, Matthew provides strategic legal counsel to companies ranging from startups to mature enterprises.
+With broad expertise in space law, regulation, AI, employment, and as a general counsel, Matthew provides strategic legal counsel to companies ranging from startups to mature enterprises.
 He helps clients navigate the complex legal landscape of the space industry, enabling national security and commercial missions through tailored, solutions-driven strategies that foster innovation and government collaboration.

 Most recently, he served as Chief Legal Officer at True Anomaly, a national security space startup, where he built the legal function from the ground up, supported funding rounds, led regulatory engagement (FCC, NOAA, DoD), and structured key government contracts.
 Prior to that, he was Associate General Counsel at Lockheed Martin Space, advising on regulatory compliance, crisis response, government contracts, and national security matters.